DaySpire Logo DaySpire

 Compatibility

-Apple Silicon (M1 or later) running macOS 14 Sonoma or newer.
+Apple Silicon (M1 or later), at least 16 GB of RAM, and macOS 14 Sonoma or newer.
 Intel Macs are not supported.

 Disk